Sierra Leone

 Background

-In 2018, LFR partnered with the Secretary General of the Sierra Leone Red Cross Society to launch a lay first responder program, serving 606,000 people in Bombali District by training 4,500 responders, where formal emergency medical services have previously been non-existent.
+In 2018, LFR partnered with the Secretary General of the Sierra Leone Red Cross Society to launch a lay first responder (LFR) program, serving 606,000 people in Bombali District to train 1,000 LFRs, where formal emergency medical services have previously been non-existent.
 Once on the ground in Sierra Leone, LFR partnered with the Agency for Rural Community Transformation, the Holy Spirit Hospital, and the University of Makeni.
-On June 27th, 2019 the First Responder Coalition of Sierra Leone, proposed by LFR International was signed into effect.
+On June 27th, 2019 the First Responder Coalition of Sierra Leone, co-founded by LFR International was signed into effect.
 The Coalition Constitution establishes the framework for the expansion of EMS throughout Sierra Leone.

-Since the programs inception, LFR has trained 4,529 responders in Bombali District as well as 50 first responder trainers.
-All trained responders have equipped with full first aid kits and 10 advanced responders have been equipped with smartphones making use of the TrekMedics Beacon emergency dispatch application, demonstrating on-scene response times averaging 5 minutes and 39 seconds in 150 measured simulation events.
+Since the programs inception, LFR has trained 4,829 responders and 50 advanced first responder trainers in Bombali District, which constitutes over 50% of all LFRs trained by our organization.
+All trained responders are equipped with full first aid kits and 10 advanced responders have been equipped with smartphones making use of the TrekMedics Beacon emergency dispatch application, demonstrating on-scene response times averaging 5 minutes and 39 seconds in 150 measured simulation events.

 In 2023, an additional 350 first responders were trained as a part of the Deploying Emergency Bystander Internet Training (DEBIT) trail, investigating the efficacy of in-person vs. online training for future program scaling.
-Currently, Mr. Alfred Harun Thullah serves as the Sierra Leone Director of implementation for LFR International, ensuring continued project success on a day to day basis.
+Currently, Mr. Alfred Harun Thullah, LFR International’s Direct of Africa Operations, ensures continued project success on a day to day basis.

 Future Work

-Train 450 of our 4,259 first responders in advanced medical and obstetrics response
+Train 450 of our 4,829 first responders in advanced medical and obstetrics response.

 Media